 The H+ network is the French long-term observation system for hydrogeological research and was created in 2002.
 It hosts international teams developing novel subsurface monitoring and imaging techniques, such as the ENIGMA ITN project.
+The H+ network takes part in OZCAR on subsurface data.
 H+ experimental site in Ploeumeur hosted the ENIGMA second workshop in October 2017.

 - TERENO network

 Established in 2008, TERENO is a German long-term research program on consequences of global change for terrestrial ecosystems and its socioeconomic implications.
 ENIGMA ESR are working on several TERENO-linked experimental sites.

 HOBE is the Danish hydrological observatory, established in 2007.
 It is working a an interdisciplinary research programme, with a strong training activity.
 ENIGMA ESR are working on several HOBE sites.